After more than half a century, Doctor Who remains a giant on the televisual landscape.

 It began in 2007 as two mates chatting about the latest news, and comparing reactions in the U.K. and U.S. But it’s grown considerably to become something of a podcasting giant.

-While co-founder, Brian Terranova, has since moved on, Christian remained alongside James McLean and new team members, James Baldock and Simon Danes.
-They naturally discuss the latest headlines, reminisce about older episodes, and talk about TV in a wider context.
+The team is made up of Christian, co-founder Brian Terranova, and James McLean and they typically discuss the latest news, reminisce about older episodes, and talk about TV in a wider context.

 And because Doctor Who fans typically enjoy similar genre topics, sister podcasts gather together a wider crew to talk about science fiction.
 You’ll particularly enjoy the nostalgia-fueled Coaxial, in which Christian is joined by Vworp!
 Vworp! fanzine editor, Gareth Kavanagh, to ruminate on classic television.
 They kicked off with a chat about the BBC’s classic sitcom season, but have since discussed arcades, children’s TV, and the much-missed BBC Television Centre.